giovannicuriel/im-not-a-kotlin-expert/client-registration/README.md

 This movie rentals shop management system should be supposed to:

-- List all purchased movies, including date of purchase, price and seller
+1) List all purchased movies, including date of purchase, price and seller
-- List all clients
+2) List all clients
-- Register the rental of a set of movies to a particular client (including dates, price and eventually discounts)
+3) Register the rental of a set of movies to a particular client (including dates, price and eventually discounts)
-- List all due movies
+4) List all due movies
-- Get a history of rented movies per client
+5) Get a history of rented movies per client
+6) All user interactions wil be performed through a CLI-based terminal.
+Nice and green.

 For now, there is no need for disk persistency for the registered data (as of now, I don't know how to deal with MongoDB connections with Kotlin, sorry for that ;D) and no user interface.
 C'mon, the shop is 80's themed.
 Nothing looks more like the 80's than a small green phosphor CRT monitor displaying a nice ASCII art with a cursor-based menu.
+Now let's delve into the awsome details of each feature.

+For now, let's just explore a bit the three first ones, as they are directly related to database access.
+All other ones are going to be detailed in the future.

+### Inventory

+As a movie rental shop, there must be a way to register everything there is to be rented.
+Some professionals would call this "inventory".
+So, what should be registered, exactly?
+We don't know yet what these entries will be used for, how can we know what it should look like?
+Let's get the basics straight: it should be something like a movie database, so that all rentals are correctly registered.
+It would be enough to store:
+- Movie name
+- Any unique ID related to the movie (just like ISBN for books)
+- Genre

+Should we need extra data, we could simply add them to the document stored in MongoDB, no need to worry right now.
+For instance, let's suppose that we want to get the 5 most preferred movie actors, so that we could ask our supplier for more movies with that list as lead actors/actress.
+As we have already registered all rented movies by its ID, it would suffice to add the leading actors list to its document and there it is!
+A nice favorite-actor-per-customer report.

+### Clients

+As for the clients, it would be enough to have these parameters:

+- Client full name
+- clients address
+–clients preferred movies genre

+The same premises from inventory are valid here: should we need any extra data, we could simply add them here.

+### Rental registration

+We also need to register each client's rentals, so that we keep track of which movies are most requested and what is due.
+We need the following information to be stored (we don't yet care of how or where these data are persisted):

+- Date
+- List of rented movies
+- Return date per movie
+- Total price
+- Price per movie
+- Notes

+This is all that we need to register each clients rentals and everything in inventory.